We have received many questions from followers of our blog that either have to do directly with spiritual warfare or indirectly.

 - weapons of their warfare

-- These “spiritual weapons” include things such as: swords, arrows, fire, light, water, wind, salt, grenades or bombs, cages or boxes (to trap the essence of people inside).
+- These “spiritual weapons” include things such as: swords, arrows, fire, light, water, wind, salt, grenades or bombs, cages or boxes (to trap what is considered to be the spiritual essence, or part of the spiritual essence, of people inside).

 - Their personal realms are also used as weapons.